it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 - Institute of Information Technology
 - Technical University of Lodz
 - Email: <mariusz.postol@p.lodz.pl>

+#### Comment

+Thank you for voting on Doodle.
+Based on the results, there is no doubt that the next session will take place on Wednesday, June 25, 2025, at 12:00 PM.
+Attendance is not mandatory.
+The test will be conducted remotely.
+To retake the test, please join me on Teams and log in to your WIKAMP account.

+You may retake the test up to the limit of three attempts.
+The final grade will be the average of all attempts.
+Consider it in advance.
+Let me know by email about all cut-off dates.
+The test must not have conflicts with the regular University plan.
+Hence, it must be conducted according to the academic year calendar (Summer exam session (**25.06.2025 – 07.07.2025**; or 08.09.2025 – 15.09.2025).
+Now let's consider the first period.

 ### The end of the semester is approaching